Merle Dandridge: Career

 Dandridge began her career appearing in Chicago theatre productions.
 She has gained a wider audience as the voice of Alyx Vance in the award-winning action game Half-Life 2 and its sequels, Episode One and Episode Two, and also as Marlene in The Last of Us.
 In 2006, she was cast as Kala in the original Broadway production of Tarzan.
 Dandridge earned a BAFTA Award for her voiceover performance in the 2015 game Everybody's Gone to the Rapture.
 On television, she guest starred on NCIS, 24, Criminal Minds, The Newsroom and Drop Dead Diva.
 In 2022, she was cast in a series regular role as Chief in the ABC drama series Station 19.
 Dandridge also had the recurring roles in the FX drama series, Sons of Anarchy as Rita Roosevelt, and short-lived The CW teen soap Star-Crossed in 2014.
 In 2015, she co-starred in the second season of NBC medical drama, The Night Shift as Gwen Gaskin.

 In 2015, Dandridge was cast as the lead character in the Oprah Winfrey Network drama series, Greenleaf opposite Lynn Whitfield.
 She plays the role of Grace Greenleaf, Greenleaf's estranged daughter.
 Dandridge has received critical acclaim for her first leading screen role.

 From November 9, 2017, to January 7, 2018, Dandridge starred as Papa Ge the God of Death in the Broadway musical revival of Once on This Island, at the Circle in the Square Theater.
 She returned to the role of Papa Ge in a limited run from June 18 to August 19, 2018.
 Along with cast, she received Grammy Award for Best Musical Theater Album nomination for cast recording.
 Also in 2018, she had a recurring role in the CBS comedy series Murphy Brown playing the role of a network boss.
 In 2020, Dandridge was cast in a series regular role in the eight-episode HBO Max thriller drama series The Flight Attendant.
-In 2021 she was cast to reprise her role as Marlene from the critically acclaimed game The Last of Us, in the HBO series of the same name.
+In 2021, she was cast to reprise her role as Marlene from the critically acclaimed game The Last of Us, in the HBO series of the same name.
+On January 9, 2025, it was announced that Dandridge would be taking over the role of Persephone in the Broadway production of Hadestown starting February 18.